holadepo/docs/astro/data-lineage.md

 :::info

-A Lineage graph with a single node indicates that the job you selected didn't emit any information about input or output datasets.
+A lineage graph with a single node indicates that the job you selected didn't emit any information about input or output datasets.
 Typically, this occurs when an Airflow task isn't using a [supported Airflow operator](data-lineage-support-and-compatibility.md).
 You can still view the duration of this job over time.

 :::